 Allow the boat to completely dry before visiting any other bodies of water.
-Waterborne organisms cannot survive long periods of dryness.

 NOTE - Some localities may require inspection or decontamination before and/or after launching.
 Check state and local laws and regulations for requirements prior to traveling to go boating.